 There are also many others you can compare on Wikipedia and use instead if you are comfortable and have the skill of installing a script manually on your website.
 For the sake of this tutorial on how to build an eCommerce website with WordPress as an example, we will be using osCommerce since it is most widely accessible and well known among the others.

 I will also explain how to use another WordPress theme to set up your online store or combine both osCommerce and premium WordPress theme.

 A payment gateway (varies).
 This is one of the most important aspects of an online store.
 You will need an online payment processor that is reliable to accept credit cards.
-They validate the credit cards information and also process the transactions in the real-time without any delay, then taking a cut of transaction fees and then deposit the rest into your bank account.
+They validate the credit cards information and also process the transactions in the real-time without any delay, then take a cut of transaction fees and then deposit the rest into your bank account.

 Payment gateways are very important unless you want people to e-mail you checks which required little work and require a virtual business address or P.O Box to receive the check.

-You can have a reliable credit card merchant account to process credit cards on your own, but payment gateways are easier to use as everything has already set up and very simple to implement.
+You can have a reliable credit card merchant account to process credit cards on your own, but payment gateways are easier to use as everything has already been set up and is very simple to implement.

 There are many gateway payments you can use but I would like to mention two of the most important gateway.

 There are many others that are worth to be checked, Google searches them if you will need them.
 Below is the place to get more information on the payment gateway.
 Freshbook and GoalsOnTrack have a price comparison chart for most of the gateway payment.

 Also if you are selling software or digital product such as eBooks, Digital River is the best alternative to use.
 Check them here at http://www.shareit.com/ .

 Step 2 of how to build an e-commerce website with WordPress